 The Great Sphinx of Giza

-The sphinx of Giza facts
+The great sphinx of Giza facts

 Undeniably among the most mysterious yet recognizable structures across the globe is the Great Sphinx of Giza.
 The Sphinx is located on the Giza Plateau near Cairo, from where it is also accessed.
 This sphinx is a huge statue sculptured from limestone and takes on the form of a lion with a human head believed to be that of Pharao Khafre.
 This captivating structure has been a topic of interest for many historians and archaeologists, including tourists, for many years, as its structure is enveloped with mystery and ancient wisdom.